brakmic/userlike-js/README.md

 ## Chat Widget Configuration

-Although not being a part of the public API the [ChatWidget](https://github.com/brakmic/userlike-js/blob/master/src/platform/api/interfaces/chat-widget/index.ts#L3) class offers some interesting insights into the structure of the chat widget that can be integrated into own web pages.
+Although not a part of the public API the [ChatWidget](https://github.com/brakmic/userlike-js/blob/master/src/platform/api/interfaces/chat-widget/index.ts#L3) class offers some interesting insights into the structure of the chat widget that can be integrated into own web pages.
 I discovered it accidentally while reading the automatically generated code of the chat client.
 To create this widget go to your Dashboard and select `Config/Widgets`.
 After you've configured it select `Install/JavaScript Widget Code`.
 An embeddable script-tag will show up.
 Now, open the URL from *src* in your browser.

 ![widget-config](https://img3.picload.org/image/rcllaill/get_chat_client_code.png)